kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Object.methods.md

 console.log(beach); // { activity: 'Surfing' }
 ```
 **this Keyword**
-The reserved keyword this refers to a method’s calling object, and it can be used to access properties belonging to that object.
+In objects - The value of this is the object “before dot”, the one used to call the method., and it can be used to access properties belonging to that object.
+The value of this is evaluated during the run-time, depending on the context.

 Here, using the this keyword inside the object function to refer to the cat object and access its name property.
 ```javascript